JAMAutoLtd/scheduler-py/DB.md

 ## 17. Equipment Requirements Tables

-The system uses separate tables for different types of equipment requirements, each following a similar structure but specialized for different service categories:
+The system uses separate tables for different types of equipment requirements, each following a similar structure but specialized for different service categories.
+Used to look up equipment requirements by referencing the correct table using the service category of the service requested in the job, (e.g. `immo` category will look up `immo_equipment_requirements`,) by the `ymm_ref` entry, (matching the `year` `make` `model` of the `customer_vehicles` of an order,) and the `service_id` of the service requested in the job, to return an `equipment_model`, which we check against `van_equipment` to determine eligible vans and corresponding technicians for a job.

 ### ADAS Equipment Requirements (adas_equipment_requirements)